Bop2000/GAD-MALL/FEM_automation/README.md

 **Note:** The initial porosity matrices are archived in the `finished.mat` file.
 Upon executing 'BatchProcess.ps1', the process unfolds in three stages.
 Firstly, Matlab is invoked to execute `test1.m`, which transforms the porosity matrices into corresponding Gyroid STL files.
 The second stage involves deploying Hypermesh to run `command.tcl`, which converts STL files into mesh files.
 In the final stage, Abaqus is employed to execute `BatchProcess_v0.4.py`, which conducts the Finite Element Method (FEM) analysis and archives the output as .odb files.

 ## Note
-If the program cannot be run, please check if the paths in the code are correct.
+1. If the program cannot be run, please check if the paths in the code are correct.
+2. If the FEM results are not rational, please kindly refer to the file `BatchProcess_1.py` in loacation `Finite Element Method by ABAQUS/abaqus_code`.